ZhaoyueCheng/ZhaoyueCheng/README.md

 &nbsp;

 ## About:
-- I'm a Machine Learning Scientist at Layer6 AI
+- I'm a Senior Machine Learning Scientist at Layer6 AI
 - I mostly work on research and applications in fields of Recommendation Systems, Natural Language Processing and Information Retrieval

 ## Languages and Tools: